Table of Contents

-If you are required to file Form 1099-PATR, you must provide a statement to the recipient.
-For more information about the requirement to furnish an official form or acceptable substitute statement to recipients in person, by statement mailing or electronically, see part M in the 2013 General Instructions for Certain Information Returns.
+If you are required to file Form 1099-PATR, you must furnish a statement to the recipient.
+For more information about the requirement to furnish statements to recipients, see part M in the 2014 General Instructions for Certain Information Returns.

 You may enter an “X” in this box if you were notified by the IRS twice within 3 calendar years that the payee provided an incorrect taxpayer

 identification number (TIN).
 If you mark this box, the IRS will not send you any further notices about this account.
 However,

 if you received both IRS notices in the same year, or if you received them in different years but they both related to information